 Did you volunteer?
 If so, where?

 I volunteered at the Humane Society of Yuma starting at 12 years old.
-My responsibilities grew over the years I was there from walking dogs, cuddling cats to being a camp counselor, assisting in the clinic, foster parent; eventually lead volunteer to help teach the orientation classes.
+My responsibilities grew over the years I was there from walking dogs, cuddling cats to being a camp counselor, assisting in the clinic, foster parent; eventually lead volunteers to help teach the orientation classes.
+Summer jobs with animals can be an important addition to your overall application.

 Did you join student clubs in your DVM program at Midwestern University?
 If so, which ones?
 Were they helpful?